micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 micro-ROS provides two ways of building a micro-ROS application for embedded platforms:
 - _micro_ros_setup:_ integrates and hides the RTOS-specific build tools in few scripts provided as a ROS 2 package.
-_RTOS-specific integrations:_ We have integrated micro-ROS with several RTOS build tools.
+- _Platform-specific integrations:_ We have integrated micro-ROS with several platforms build tools.
 Click [here](/docs/concepts/build_system/external_build_systems/) to learn more.

 **micro_ros_setup** provides a standalone build system in the form of a ROS 2 package for use in any normal ROS 2 workspace.
 This tool is available in the [micro-ROS/micro_ros_setup](https://github.com/micro-ROS/micro_ros_setup) repository.